nautobot/nautobot-app-secrets-providers/GETTING_STARTED.md

 > NOTE: The `-f` tag will keep the logs open, and output them in realtime as they are generated.

-So for example, our plugin is named `secrets`, the command would most likely be `docker logs nautobot_secrets_providers_nautobot_1 -f`.
+So for example, our app is named `secrets`, the command would most likely be `docker logs nautobot_secrets_providers_nautobot_1 -f`.
 You can find the name of all running containers via `docker ps`.

 If you want to view the logs specific to the worker container, simply use the name of that container instead.